NikolasVellnow/swarm_genomics_kraken2/README.md

 # Analysis of unmapped reads with kraken2 #

-There is often interesting biological information ...blalba
+There is often interesting biological information left to explore in the reads that did not map to a reference genome (e.g., Chrisman et al. 2022).
+This document will show you the first steps of how to do such an anylsis of unmapped reads using the software Kraken 2.

-We assume we have miniconda installed, and we have a miniconda environment called "kraken" in which kraken2 is installed.
+Here, we assume that we have miniconda installed, and that we have a miniconda environment called "kraken" in which Kraken 2 and KrakenTools are installed.

 First we activate the miniconda environment (named "kraken") in which we have installed the kraken software so we can use it: